 Creating Trackable Power In a C5 Corvette

 When it came to modifying my C5 Corvette, I'd always put power pretty much deadlast on my modifications to-do list.
 It seemed like a wise choice to help keep the car as reliable as possible, and speed would be better picked up other places like chassis, braking and aero.
-After my 27th and 28th track day though, where I was stuck behind Mustangs in the turns who would then time travel away on the straights...
+After my 27th and 28th track day though, where I was stuck behind Mustangs that woul crawl through the turns and then obliviously time travel away on the straights...
 I knew the time had finally come to upgrade power.
+The LS is plenty capable of hanging, it just needs a bit of love!

 So, the goals were simple: Add power, keep reliability, don't go broke.

-I could get a crate 500hp LS3 and just chuck it inthere... but I'd go broke both in the cost of the motor alone along with all the downstream parts that would start to suffer from that additional power.
+I could get a crate 515hp LS3 and just chuck it in there... but I'd go broke both in the cost of the motor alone along with all the downstream parts that would start to suffer from that much additional power.

 Ballpark plans to accomplish this goal: